msantos/alcove/README.md

     event(Drv, Pids) -> term()

-        event/1,2 is used to retrieve async messages returned from the port, such as trapped signals, the exit status or the termination signal.
+        event/1,2 is used to retrieve async messages returned from the port, such as caught signals, the exit status or the termination signal.

     execve(Drv, Arg0, [Arg0, Args], Env) -> ok | {error, posix()}